Honoring the Warrior Goddess

 On the fifth day of Durga Puja, communities gather for a last religious ceremony before the idols of Durga are paraded through the streets and then transported to the Hooghly River for immersion.
 This symbolizes the end of Durga’s five-day sojourn on earth, after which she returns to her heavenly abode.
 Traffic to the riverbank comes to a standstill that night, as hundreds of hired trucks transport the idols of the displays to the river, together with dozens of revelers.
 As the crowd watches on, often accompanied by musicians, the clay idols of Durga and the other gods are carefully unloaded and carried down to the river, where they are gently lowered into the water.
 Then the idols are picked up by the current and slowly swept downstream.
 Over the next few days all the pandals in the city are dismantled, only to be reborn in a new shape and with a new glamour the following year.

 When to Go

 Durga Puja is celebrated in late September/early October each year.
-In 2008 Durga Puja will take place from October 5-9.
 October is a good time to visit India, since foreign tourists do not yet crowd India’s main attractions, the weather is mostly dry, and the heat is beginning to subside.
 Still, late monsoon rains can hit Kolkata during Durga Puja, leading to extensive flooding and traffic jams.